Super Smash Bros.: 2011–2016: Nintendo 3DS and Wii U games

-The fourth Super Smash Bros. game (2014) was released for both the Nintendo 3DS (left) and Wii U (right).
+The fourth Super Smash Bros. game (2014) comprised two releases for both the Nintendo 3DS (left) and Wii U (right), marking the series' debut on a handheld console and a high-definition console, respectively.

 At E3 2011 in June 2011, Iwata announced that Sakurai would be developing a new Super Smash Bros. game that would release on both the handheld Nintendo 3DS and the Wii U, a home console, with the two versions having connectivity with each other.
 However, Sakurai was developing Kid Icarus Uprising for the Nintendo 3DS at the time, and work on the next Smash Bros. game did not begin until after Uprising's release in 2012.
 The game was developed by Sora Ltd. alongside Bandai Namco Studios, with various staff members from Bandai Namco's other fighting games, Tekken and Soulcalibur, joining the team.
 The games were formally revealed during a Nintendo Direct video presentation at E3 2013, titled Super Smash Bros. for Nintendo 3DS and Super Smash Bros. for Wii U (Smash 4).

 Sakurai felt that the cutscenes developed for Brawl's story mode were unable to impact players as he wished because they were shared widely on the internet, so he said that Smash 4 would include neither a story mode nor cutscenes, and that the animation resources would instead go into creating computer-generated videos to reveal new characters coming to the game online.
 The "fighter reveal videos" continued to be used for future games.
 Sakurai aimed for Smash 4's gameplay speed to be in between that of Melee and Brawl, and designed the Nintendo 3DS and Wii U versions to have the same characters, movesets, and items, but both versions would have exclusive stages not in the other.
 Because of the 3DS's technical limitations, however, parity between both versions' characters required those not technically possible on the 3DS—including characters that transform mid-match such as the Pokémon Trainer or Princess Zelda and Sheik, or the Ice Climbers, which act as two characters at once—could not be in either game.
 The Nintendo 3DS and Wii U games lack cross-platform play, but players can transfer data between the two games, including customized characters.

 Super Smash Bros. for Nintendo 3DS released in Japan on September 13, 2014, and in North America on October 3, 2014.
 Super Smash Bros. for Wii U released later that year: it first launched in North America on November 21, 2014, and released in Japan on December 6, 2014.
 Smash 4 became the first game in the Super Smash Bros. series to receive paid downloadable content (DLC); Nintendo released additional characters, stages, and Mii fighter outfits able to be purchased individually for both versions of the game.
 The final DLC characters for Smash 4, Corrin from Fire Emblem Fates and Bayonetta from Bayonetta, were released on February 3, 2016.
 Including DLC, Smash 4's full roster featured 56 characters, 19 of which were new.